 - If you inherit an IRA from a non-spouse, even if the IRA owner was under age 59 1/2 , you will not have to pay the penalty tax on amounts withdrawn.
 You will still have to include any IRA withdrawal in your adjusted gross income.

-- If you inherit an IRA from a spouse, and you choose to treat it as your own IRA, than any IRA early withdrawal you receive will be subject to the 10% penalty tax.
+- If you inherit an IRA from a spouse, and you choose to treat it as your own IRA, then any IRA early withdrawal you receive will be subject to the 10% penalty tax.

-- If you inherit an IRA from a spouse, but you choose to title the IRA as an "inherited IRA", than you would be eligible to receive IRA early withdrawals without paying the 10% penalty tax.
+- If you inherit an IRA from a spouse, but you choose to title the IRA as an "inherited IRA", then you would be eligible to receive IRA early withdrawals without paying the 10% penalty tax.

 5. You Receive Your IRA Withdrawal In The Form Of An Annuity According to IRS Guidelines Called 72t Payments

 Created by Internal Revenue Code Section 72(t), the Substantially Equal Periodic Payment(SEPP) rule lets account-holders withdraw money from their retirement accounts at any age, penalty free, if they follow certain rules.

 There are three IRS approved methods for calculating the amount of your SEPP withdrawal.
 I cover the details of these calculations in How to Use 72(t) Payments for Early IRA Withdrawals.
 You must stick with your withdrawal schedule for a minimum of five years, or until you reach age 59 ½ (whichever event occurs later) or all amounts withdrawn may become subject to the penalty tax.

 6. Qualified Higher Education Expenses